PetrovIlyuha/CryptoMonitorBoard/README.md

-## Cryptocurrency Prices Monitoring Index
+## Cryptocurrency Prices Monitoring Web App

+### Purpose
+You can pick your favorite crypto coins and monitor their price levels with the convenient dashboard